August 20, 2025

 Weight loss drugs are rewriting the obesity care playbook.
 GLP-1s like semaglutide, liraglutide, and others are helping members lose weight, improve metabolic markers, and avoid high-risk interventions like surgery.

 Many employers and health plans have fast-tracked these medications into formularies as a cornerstone of chronic condition management.
+But there’s one effect that most treatment programs overlook and it’s not related to fat loss.
+It’s about muscle loss.

-A silent risk in your obesity care strategy
+The silent risk in your obesity care strategy

 Lean muscle loss is a dangerous side effect of GLP-1 weight loss drugs

-- Supports joint integrity and spinal alignment¹¹
+- supports joint integrity and spinal alignment³

-- Enables independence in daily living³
+- helps preserve independence in daily life⁶

 When muscle mass declines: